 - LendKey doesn’t underwrite loans itself.
-Instead, it’s a platform-based lender that allows borrowers to connect with its network of lenders.
+Instead, it’s a platform-based lender that allows borrowers to connect with its network of student loan refinancing lenders.

 - LendKey prioritizes people over profits by partnering with nonprofit credit unions and banks.

 - Its platform gives you access to hundreds of smaller lenders you may not have been aware of otherwise.

 LendKey connects borrowers to a network of over 300 small banks and credit unions to explore financial products like refinancing, private student loans and home improvement loans.
 Its platform is designed to focus on nonprofit community banks and credit unions that have more than just the bottom line in mind.